ET Speaks From Home

 Chinese Table Manners To Observe

-Once a month, I go out with a group of Chinese friends who come from different countries.
-We are Chinese people from the PRC, Taiwan, Malaysia and Singapore of course.
+Once a month, I meet up with a group of Chinese friends from different backgrounds — the PRC, Taiwan, Malaysia and, of course, Singapore.

 Chinese Table Manners To Observe